FMG AGM 2023

 Simon Hopcroft

 Simon runs a dairy farming operation in Southland, is a former Fonterra Cooperative Councillor and was winner of the 2004 Young Farmer of the Year contest.
 Simon has completed various governance and leadership courses including Fonterra’s ‘Governance Development Programme’ and Farmlands ‘To the Core’ programme.
-Through Simon’s farming experience he understands the current risks and challenges facing many businesses and rural communities.
+He has also been a trustee on the Southland Rural Support Trust for the past six years.
+Through Simon’s farming experience, he understands the current risks and challenges facing many businesses and rural communities.

 Simon Hopcroft